redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[2]

 Run the HTML code.
-Which statement best describes the error?
+Which statement best describes the problem with the HTML code?

 - The text are not aligned at the center.